-In order to accomplish our goals, the educational administration and the Vaad Hachinuch of our yeshiva have mandated specific student ratios for our classes.
-The maximum nursery ratio is 1 teacher/assistant per 9 children, and the maximum Kindergarten (pre1a) ration is 1 teacher/assistant per 11 children.
-However, on average, each nursery class has approximately 2 teachers/assistants per 16 students and each Kindergarten (pre1a) class has approximately 2 teachers/assistants per 20 students.
+The educational administration and the Vaad Hachinuch of our yeshiva have mandated specific student ratios for our classes, which are as follows for 2018-19.
+The maximum nursery ratio is 1 teacher/assistant per 9 children, and the maximum Kindergarten ration is 1 teacher/assistant per 11 children.
+However, on average, each nursery class has approximately 2 teachers/assistants per 16 students and each Kindergarten class has approximately 2 teachers/assistants per 20 students.
 The maximum Elementary ratio is 1 rebbe/teacher per 25 students.
 However, on average, Elementary classes have approximately 1 rebbe/teacher per 21 students.

 Our school does not discriminate on the basis of race, color, or national origin.
-A child must be 5-years old or older on or before September 1 of the school year to be age-eligible for Kindergarten (pre1a).
+A child must be 5-years old or older on or before September 1 of the school year to be age-eligible for Kindergarten.